Seneca-ICTOER/OSM620v1/docs/Labs/lab7.md

 ### Part 2: Create User - Enzo Matrix

 1. Create a new user in the following location: **HQ\Users\IT\Helpdesk**
-1. Sse the following values:
+1. See the following values:
     1. **First name:** *Enzo*
     1. **Last name:** *Matrix*
     1. **User login name:** *enzo.matrix*